 We also create a Directory function and give it a very low priority.
 If the VFS cannot find the resource in diskapp or zipapp, the notFoundApp's directory callback function is activated.
 This function returns a 404 message to the user.
 The notFoundApp shows how to create customized "global" error handlers in the VFS.

-The Two I/O interfaces "vm" and "root" are initialized by the C/C++ code.
+The Two I/O interfaces "disk" and "root" are initialized by the C/C++ code.
 The above example assumes that the "root" I/O is initialized to the root in a Windows computer.
 The base of an I/O interface can, for example, be set to a subdirectory by the C/C++ code.

 WebDAV and 404 Page: